The Background of the Text

 For thus says the LORD, the God of Israel, concerning the houses of this city and the houses of the kings of Judah, which have been pulled down to fortify against the siege mounds and the sword: They come to fight with the Chaldeans, but only to fill their places with the dead bodies of men whom I will slay in My anger and My fury, all for whose wickedness I have hidden My face from this city.
 Behold, I will bring it health and healing; I will heal them and reveal to them the abundance of peace and truth.
 And I will cause the captives of Judah and the captives of Israel to return, and will rebuild those places as at the first.
 I will cleanse them from all their iniquity by which they have sinned against Me, and I will pardon all their iniquities by which they have sinned and by which they have transgressed against Me.
 (Jer.
 33:4-8)

 We continue into Jeremiah 33:4-5 and it’s as if we jumped into another passage of Scripture.
-One minute, we are given exciting promises of answered prayers and great things ahead.
-The next minute, a bunch of people die and God is furious.
+One minute, we are given exciting promises of answered prayers and great things ahead; the next minute, a bunch of people die and God is furious.
 What is happening here?
 By the time we get to verse 6, it looks like we are back on track again.
 Were verses 4-5 misplaced?
 No!
 What is happening is that God is showing Jeremiah that judgment must come first and redemption second.
-We would all love to jump to verses 6-17 and read about healing, abundance of peace and truth, rebuilding, pardoned sin, joy, praises, goodness, prosperity and mercy.
-We would all say, “yes, those are the great and mighty things of Jeremiah 33:3 that we all want to see!”
+We would all love to jump to verses 6-17 and read about healing, abundance of peace and truth, rebuilding, pardoning sin, joy, praises, goodness, prosperity, and mercy.
+We would all say, “those are the great and mighty things of Jeremiah 33:3 that we all want to see!”
 So why the doom and gloom in verses 4-5?
 The truth is, God cannot perform any of those things until He has first dealt with sin.
 People cannot heal when they are consistently wounding their souls with sin.
 People cannot find peace and truth when they are ignoring the truth.
 People cannot be pardoned of sin when they have not repented and forsaken their sin.

 God wants to show all of us great and mighty things.
 Often, we pray and ask God to heal, rebuild, restore and show mercy just to see the opposite take place.
 We cry out to God to answer us and He shows us more hurt and disappointment!
 No doubt, this is how Jeremiah felt while he was in prison.
 The truth is, God has to deal with the sin before he can perform verses 6-17.
 When the sin is dealt with, then God begins to do the great and mighty things he promised in verse 3.
-Do you remember what God promises Jeremiah in verse 3?
+Do you remember what God promised Jeremiah in verse 3?
 Take a look again, “I will SHOW you.”
 Take a look at verse 6, “BEHOLD.”
 The promise has finally arrived!
 God now begins to do the work of great and mighty things all the way down to verse 17.
 In the midst of all these great promises, the greatest one of them all is found in verses 15-16.
-He describes the coming of the Lord Jesus, giving him the title “The Branch.”
+He describes the coming of the Lord Jesus, giving him the title, “The Branch.”
 The Branch would come from David’s lineage to execute judgment and righteousness in the earth.
 This is a reference to the second coming of Christ based on the description of his mighty acts.

 The Conclusion of this Text